 - There’s no single place to store the complicated legal footnotes that belong with certain products

-- Marketing and product teams are just too.dang.busy to monitor the vast amounts of content they must deploy
+- Teams are just too.dang.busy to monitor the vast amounts of content they must deploy

 “Data quality and data consistency are naturally improved by reducing the need to manage redundant information in multiple systems.” —Stephen Rogers, R3 Consulting